Seattle Golf Club: The course

 The Seattle Golf Club course is somewhat unusual for an American golf course in that virtually no private homes (or, really, any man-made structures other than the clubhouse) are visible from any part of the course.
 The club is also somewhat unusual for being strictly a golf club: no tennis courts, no swimming pool, not even a billiards table.

 Until 1920, only the greens were watered; the greens were hand-mowed, but the fairways were meadows, left to nature.
 As gasoline-powered mowers became available, the fairways began to be watered and mowed as well, and golf became more of a spring and summer game, less of a fall and winter game.
 Some time in the 1920s, a city water supply connection was obtained to water the course via wooden irrigation pipes, which were replaced by cast iron in 1931, and were in turn replaced again circa 1960 as the course switched over to a built-in sprinkler system.

 Due in part to problems caused by maple trees planted in the course's early years, the course underwent a significant remodeling in 1968-1969.
 Under a design by Ted Robinson, all of the greens and most of the tee boxes were reworked.
 Two holes (the 8th and 12th) were completely redesigned.
 The project required closing the whole course for the duration, took longer than expected to be completed, and resulted in several club members resigning in anger, while others pitched in and assisted by walking the courses and picking up rocks that had surfaced during the construction.
 The remodel was completed May 19, 1969.
 The new course was "christened" by a foursome of some of the club's oldest members, including the 98-year-old Joshua Green.

 A further renovation in the early 1990s by Arnold Palmer went much more smoothly.
 Palmer was initially brought in because there was a general consensus that the 18th hole didn't allow for enough strategic choices.
 Palmer redesigned that hole to make it a more reasonable gamble to try to start off with a long drive in an effort to birdie.
 He also ended up completely redesigning the 8th hole, and re-engineering several bodies of water He also improved the practice area and convinced the club to remove about 300 trees, including one that had stood in the middle of the 3rd-hole fairway and had made it almost impossible to approach the hole in anything like a conventional manner.
 The renovation also lengthened the course by some 300 yard.

+The latest course update occurred in 2022, led by Thad Layton of the Arnold Palmer Design Company.
+This update revised the greens, fairway bunkers, and tees.